OCamlPro/freeton_wallet/sphinx/commands.rst

 ft account copy from
 ~~~~~~~~~~~~~~~~~~~~~~

-Get account info (local or from blockchain).
+Copy accounts from another switch to the current one

 **DESCRIPTION**

-This command displays information on given accounts, either locally or from the blockchain
+This command copies accounts from another switch to the current one

 Examples:
 ::